 – 9

-DRAFT QUESTION F/9 Functional requirements for terminal devices of the integrated broadband cable network
+DRAFT QUESTION F/9 Functional requirements for terminal devices of the integrated broadband cable networks

 (Continuation of Question 6/9)

 F.1 Motivation

 As the technologies advance, the services are evolving towards more and more interactive, intelligent, user friendly and with ever-increasing new functions and services, thus a variety of functions will be required by devices in the home.
 Due to considerations on consumer cost and convenience, it is desirable that all those functions be integrated into a single device.
 In order to provide this wide variety of services in a manner that is acceptable to service providers, consumers, and content providers, it is important to standardize a number of critical areas for the terminals.
 These include hardware configuration, interfaces, security, conditional access, content protection, device provisioning and management, user interface, application program interface (API), etc.